-The Community for Understanding Scale Up (CUSP) is a group of nine organizations working across 3 regions with robust experience in scaling social norm change methodologies in various contexts— the Center for Domestic Violence Prevention (CEDOVIP), Intervention with Microfinance for AIDS and Gender Equity (IMAGE), the Institute for Reproductive Health at Georgetown University, Oxfam, Puntos de Encuentro, Raising Voices, Salamander Trust, Sonke Gender Justice, and Tostan.
+The Community for Understanding Scale Up (CUSP) is a temporary working group of nine organizations working across Latin America, Africa, the Pacific, Caribbean, and South Asia with robust experience in scaling social norm change methodologies in various contexts— the Center for Domestic Violence Prevention (CEDOVIP), Intervention with Microfinance for AIDS and Gender Equity (IMAGE), the Institute for Reproductive Health at Georgetown University, Oxfam, Puntos de Encuentro, Raising Voices, Salamander Trust, Sonke Gender Justice, and Tostan.

 CUSP originated in 2016, when Raising Voices and Salamander Trust began informal conversations about challenges and opportunities in their own methodologies, SASA! and Stepping Stones respectively, being taken to scale.
 In response, they organized CUSP, a Community of Practice, to draw on a broader collective of experiences on social norm change interventions to prevent violence against women and girls (VAWG) and improve sexual and reproductive health and rights (SRHR).

 With over 180 years of combined experience, each member of CUSP has developed a unique methodology designed to promote social norm change.
 Although the methodologies range from group-based initiatives, community mobilization, and mass media campaigns, they are drawn together by a commitment to key principles, aspirations and value, including: